Izzimach/react-pixi/README.md

 ## Building From Source

-You will need node, npm, and bower.
+You will need node and  npm.
 You should probably install gulp globally as well.

 ```
 npm install -g gulp
-npm install -g bower
 npm install
 bower install
 ```